calebharris/fp_book_club_ts/docs_src/chapter_4.md

 We've already encountered `never` in our journey to understand variance.
 There's not much more to say here, except that we'll see `never` used in the future, as it is here, to collapse possibilities.
 Since `None` cannot hold a value, it makes sense for it not to have a type parameter.
 But, because it extends `OptionBase`, it must either declare a type parameter and "pass it on" to `OptionBase`, or extend `OptionBase` with a specific type.
-We know we don't want to parameterize `None`, so we must fix a specific type, and `never` makes the most sense: `None` can `never` hold a value.
+Our final solution is a bit of a compromise.
+We give the class `None` a type parameter and then declare a constant, `NONE`, of type `Option<never>`.
+Whenever we return a `None`, we'll return this value.
+The type parameter on `None` is necessary for the compiler to understand, in some cases, that the `OptionBase` methods are compatible with both `Some` and `None`.

 ### Exercise 4.1.
 Implement `Option` functions